 Site entry/exit: Simple walk into the water at the beach and surface swim out.

 Underwater directions: Dive itself is silty on the shore side (bow points at ballyhenry island) there is a lot of crabs and some mussel life about here.
-There is a break in the wreck where the wreck was blown apart and there is a small overhead environment and gangway but exits are small! only reason i go in here is to say hi to the resident photoshy tompot blennie.
+There is a break in the wreck where the wreck was blown apart and there is a small overhead environment and gangway but exits are small! the only reason I go in here is to say hi to the resident photo shy tompot blennie.
 As you get to the lough side of the wreck you get a stonier bottom (though there is still silt and sand).
-But more importantly you get conger, shrimp armies and the odd lobster too.
+But more importantly, you get conger, shrimp armies and the odd lobster too.

 Site Hazards: Silt, entanglement.